NetCordDev/NetCord/Documentation/guides/basic-concepts/http-interactions.md

 ### Specifying the Interactions Endpoint URL

-If your bot is hosted at `https://example.com` and you have specified `/interactions` pattern in @NetCord.Hosting.AspNetCore.EndpointRouteBuilderExtensions.UseHttpInteractions*, the endpoint URL will be `https://example.com/interactions`.
+If your bot is hosted at `https://example.com` and you have specified `/interactions` pattern in @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseHttpInteractions*, the endpoint URL will be `https://example.com/interactions`.
 Also note that Discord sends validation requests to the endpoint URL, so your bot must be running while updating it.

 For local testing, you can use [ngrok](https://ngrok.com), a tool that exposes your local server to the internet, providing a public URL to receive interactions.
 Use the following command to start ngrok with a correct port specified:
 ```bash